willsilvano/jupyter-notebook-docker/README.md

 - Docker Compose [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install)

 # Building the Docker container
-To build the container just execute the `docker-compose up -d` command inside the folder where the docker-compose.yml file is.
+To build the container just fork this repository and execute the `docker-compose up -d` command inside the folder of clonned repository in your computer.

+The image used to build the Jupyter Notebook environment is **jupyter/datascience-notebook**.

+You can found all the information about this image [here](https://hub.docker.com/r/jupyter/datascience-notebook).

 # Creating your notebooks
 To access and create your notebooks, after the container up, go to browser and access: [http://localhost:8888](http://localhost:8888)